 Another option could be to jazz up the early application process.
 Use a fun well-designed skills test that offers instant feedback on your score rather than have candidates laboriously completing forms and crafting cover letters.

 To improve your candidate experience, make sure your application process is fast and simple, you offer feedback to the applicants and keep them up to date about the process.
-Even though 99 percent of applicants get rejected, 95 percent of candidates with Hundred5 clients have reported a positive candidate experience.
-To find out more, try Hundred5 free for 14 days here.

 Find the perfect hire